felipeagc/vkrender/README.md

 - [x] Remove array_proxy
 - [x] Stop using vulkan.hpp
 - [x] Split pipeline.hpp and pipeline.cpp into multiple files
-- [ ] Convert functions to c-style parameter passing, similar to vulkan functions
 - [x] Re-do context
-- [ ] Convert some Window members to SoA format instead of AoS
-- [ ] Remove Buffer classes and add helper functions for buffer creation
+- [x] Remove Buffer classes and add helper functions for buffer creation
-- [ ] Add Buffers class that stores an array of buffers and an array of allocations
+- [x] Add Buffers class that stores an array of buffers and an array of allocations

 ### Template library
 - [x] Move it to its own folder and namespace (fstl)